PeppeL-G/bagawork/docs/src/routes/(default)/documentation/log/+page.md

 On this page you find the documentation for the function `log()`.

 ## Introduction
 The `log()` function can be useful to use during development.
 Using it, you can log various values in your app while it is running, which can help you debug errors in it.

 ::: warning Only useful in the editor!

 You can only view the logged values in our :online-editor.
+If your app logs values when it is running on a user's device, those values will not be shown/stored anywhere.

 :::